Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Methods

 where $N_q$ and $N_r$ are the number of elements in two sets respectively.

-In our method, we randomly partition $M_{low}$ into $G_q$ and $G_r$.
-This is implemented by introducing a binary indicator ${\bf{b}} \in {\mathbb{R}^N}$.
-We randomly set ${\bf{b}}(i) = 1$ with probability $(1-\delta)$, and if ${\bf{b}}(i) = 1$ the $i$-th fragment is quantized and otherwise are kept to be in full precision.
+In our method, we randomly partition $\Ml$ into $G_q$ and $G_r$.
+This is implemented by introducing a binary indicator $\bb \in {\mathbb{R}^Z}$ and a stochastic ratio $\delta$.
+We randomly set $\bb(i) = 1$ with probability $(1-\delta)$, and if $\bb(i) = 1$ the $i$-th fragment is quantized and otherwise is kept to be full-precision.
 We linearly decrease $\delta$ to 0 to ensure the whole network being quantized in the end.
-Note that this procedure implicitly achieves the effect of~\cite{zhou2017incremental} but without the need of multi-round training.
+Note that this procedure implicitly achieves the effect of the incremental quantization \cite{zhou2017incremental} but without the need of multi-round training.

 To further increase the randomness in quantizing $m$, we can stochastically choose whether to quantize weights or activations or both of them.
-This can be implemented by randomly sample a binary indicator matrix ${\bf{B}} \in {\mathbb{R}^{N \times 2}}$, where its first column is used to decide whether to quantize the weights in the corresponding fragment and the second column is used to decide whether to quantize activations respectively.
+This can be implemented by randomly sampling a binary indicator matrix ${\bf{B}} \in {\mathbb{R}^{Z \times 2}}$, where its first column is used to decide whether to quantize the weights in the corresponding fragment and the second column is used to decide whether to quantize activations respectively.

 As a result, $G_q$ can be further partitioned into three subsets $\{{G_{qwa}},{G_{qw}},{G_{qa}}\}$, which represents quantizing both weights and activations, only quantizing weights and only quantizing activations, respectively.
 Thus, SP can share the advantage of the progressive training in Sec.~\ref{sec:two-stage} and Sec.~\ref{sec:precision}.